meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Who is it for?
 For people who want to lose weight, and improve specific health markers.
 Not recommended for pregant individuals and athletes.
 ### Is it backed by scientific research?
 Scientific research supporting this diet are mostly focused around ketosis.
-There is
+There is some evidence that fat may be oxidized, thus losing fat, but again, this evidence and results are not exclusive to the low carb diet.
 ### Is it dangerous?

 ### Would you recommend?